westonwill/data-science-101-cwe-materials/readme.md

 If this is your first time teaching this workshop, welcome!!
 Please take *15 minutes* to read through the following onboarding materials to help get an understanding of your responsibilities as an instructor and gain some background context on this course.

 Document                            | Description
 ----------------------------------- | ------------------------------------------
-[Background](./curriculum/01-onboarding/01-background.md) | Who we are and what we offer at General Assembly [Materials](./curriculum//01-onboarding/02-materials.md) | Some context around the materials we provide [Roadmap](./curriculum//01-onboarding/03-roadmap.md) | Prerequisites and suggested follow-up plan [Resources](./curriculum//01-onboarding/04-tools-policies.md) | Description of tools used and relevant policies for this workshop
+[Roadmap](./curriculum//01-onboarding/01-roadmap.md) | Prerequisites and suggested follow-up plan [Resources](./curriculum//01-onboarding/02-tools-policies.md) | Description of tools used and relevant policies for this workshop

 ## Contributing